 Where: Southtown, San Antonio, TX 78210

 Tourists flock to the River Walk all the time but locals know what’s up– ride there, then walk around!
-Besides getting in your steps, the people-watching, shopping, and events are great.
+Besides getting in your steps, the people-watching, shopping, and events are great activies in San Antonio.

 Where: San Antonio River Walk, 849 E Commerce St, San Antonio, TX 78205

-There are tons of farmers’ markets in and around San Antonio.
+There are tons of farmers’ markets in and around San Antonio since they’re some of the best outdoor activities in San Antonio.
 Grab a bike and head to the best San Antonio farmers markets near you for fresh produce, locally sourced honey, and handmade art.
 Or, you can bring your bike with you and explore the main streets in awesome cities near you!

 Outdoor Activities San Antonio – Best Attractions

 There’s no better way to spend the day than learning about our culture and history.
-Visit the numerous historical missions and preserved buildings- you get to see more than just the Alamo.
+Visit the numerous historical missions and preserved buildings- you get to see more than just the Alamo with these San Antonio outdoor activities.
 Bring a picnic and plenty of water- you could spend the day here, for free!

 Where: San Antonio Missions National Historical Park, 6701 San Jose Dr, San Antonio, TX 78214

-If flea markets are your scene, San Antonio has plenty of them.
+If flea markets are your scene, San Antonio has plenty of them because they’re some of the best outdoor activities San Antonio has.
 The Historic Market Square alone has tons of boutiques, antiques, and contemporary shopping spots.
 You don’t want to miss the free events they have all year long!

 Where: Historic Market Square, 514 W Commerce St, San Antonio, TX 78207